Edward Weston (photo by Tina Modotti)

 After Weston visited the ARMCO Steel Plant in 1922 Weston renounced his previous style (Pictorialism).
 He went on to put new emphasis on abstract form and an emphasis on sharper resolution and detail.
 The industrial photographs were true straight images: unpretentious, and true to reality.
 Later that same year Weston traveled to New York City where he met legendary photographers Alfred Stieglitz, Paul Strand, Georgia O’Keeffe and Charles Sheeler.

 The following year Weston moved to Mexico City where he opened a photography studio.
 Many of his most important works we're shot during this time in Mexico.
-Some of his most famous portraits and nudes came from this period.
+Some of his most famous portraits came from this period.

 During the period from 1927 to 1930, Weston made a series of monumental close-ups of seashells, peppers, and halved cabbages, bringing out the rich textures of their sculpture-like forms.